ironeternal/ironeternal.github.io/earthkin/index.md

 - 2 handed weapon or 1 handed/light weapon and shield or Shillelagh & Censer
 - Brigandine Armour or Maile or Chainkini

-Shared among your 4 kin you have:
+Shared among your fungather you have:

 - Personal/luxury item (e.g. bottle of wine, scarf, big hat, or arm chair)
 - Sentimental item (e.g. locket, ring, or photograph)
 - Quest item (e.g. broken sword hilt, mysterious key, torn letter, or treasure map)
 - No money

 All fungathers are equipped with standard adventuring equipment (rope, first aid kit, tinderbox, bedroll, water skin, etc).
-If there is a specific item you would like to have, have the smartest Kin in your party to a DC7 wits check.
+If there is a specific item you would like to have, have the Earl in your party to a DC7 wits check.

 ## Armour